cyberbarbie/100-days-of-code/log.md

 **Today's Progress**: I transformed the panda into an animation and added a shadow

 **Thoughts:**
-I encountered an issue that I needed to fix and came up with a solution by breaking down the steps The Issue:
--- Sspecifically target one pupil to face left and the other to face right.

-Solution:
-1. I added an additional target called .pupil-right under the right eye so that I can create a css style that specifically targets that pupil

-2. I used css transform: rotate() to rotate the pupils at certain angles 🙂
+####The main objective for the animation:
+1. How to create the shadow- solution was to duplicate the nose (which is a circle with a border-radius of 50%), manipulate the width to make it wider and then use the opacity to make it more transparent, creating a faded effect.
+2. How to make the shadow shrink - I created a keyframe animation where I utilized the CSS transform:scaleY() property to make the the shadow shrink at the 1.5s mark (end of animation).

+I'm currently learning more about Sass :)

 **Link to work:**